vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 <script src="https://gist.github.com/kameshsampath/24a1ed6a377b118f06af2c4b4ddf0ca0.js"></script>

-To package the Vertx application, run the following maven command from the project,
+To package the Vert.x application, run the following [Apache Maven](http://maven.apache.org) command from the project,
 ```bash
 mvn clean package
 ```
-On successful run of the above command you should see the file with name `${project.finalName}.jar` created in the `${project.build.directory}`, you could now do the following to start and run the Vertx application.
+On successful run of the above command you should see the file with name `${project.finalName}.jar` created in the `${project.build.directory}`, you could now do the following to start and run the Vert.x application.
 ```bash
 java -jar ${project.build.directory}/${project.finalName}.jar
 ```